lmevange/Rentar/README.md

 To acsess our website go to http://www.rentarater.com/

 The first step is to create a User and this can be done by clicking the Log in button on the right of our navigation bar.
 After creating a user you can finally use all the features of Rentar.
+These features include rating apartments and landlords and if you can find your apartment you can add it to our system.

-You can rate apartments by clicking the Add apartment button
+You can rate apartments by clicking the Add apartment button!

 ![alt tag](https://github.com/lmevange/Rentar/blob/readmepics/assets/Images/Screen%20Shot%202016-12-08%20at%206.53.35%20PM.png)